arangodb/graph-importer/README.md

     - `--min_size_clique`: the (non-strict) lower bound for the size of a clique
     - `--max_size_clique`: the (non-strict) upper bound for the size of a clique
     - `--prob_missing`: the probability for an edge in a clique to be missing
-    - `--inter_cliques_density`: the probability there there are some edges between two cliques
+    - `--inter_cliques_density`: the probability there are some edges between two cliques
-    - `--num_edges_between_cliques`: the name of a function that given the sizes of two cliques returns the number of edges to create between those cliques.
-Currently only `random` is implemented which chooses the number of edges between 1 and the product of the cliques' sizes with equal probability.
+    - `--density_between_two_cliques`: the density of edges between two cliques, i.e., if the cliques have sizes s1 and s2, '
+                             'and there are m edges between the two cliques, the density is m/(s1*s2).